On the pavement thinking about enlightenment

 One of its best-known sayings goes: ‘Before enlightenment – hewing wood and drawing water; after enlightenment – hewing wood and drawing water.
 Nothing special.’
 The crucial, positive point is that, kensho or no kensho, you’ll need the rest of your life to integrate and deepen into whatever insight you’ve gained, living each day a little more creatively and spontaneously.
 But slacken off, and you’ll regress.
 Life-long learning-by-doing, baby!

 Look out for cultural biases

 How on earth did two such divergent ideas of enlightenment come about?
-In his book Psychoanalysis and Buddhism (Boston: Wisdom, 2003), Jeremy Safran (a Tibetan Buddhist practitioner) comes up with a compelling answer: they arise out of contrasting cultural matrices.
+In a book he edited Psychoanalysis and Buddhism (Boston: Wisdom, 2003), Jeremy Safran (a Tibetan Buddhist practitioner) comes up with a compelling answer: they arise out of contrasting cultural matrices.
 As he puts it:

 Ancient Indian culture tended to prize abstract philosophical thought and metaphysical speculation.
 It tended to have a world-weary quality…In Upanishadic thinking, life is suffering, and the goal is to seek liberation from the endless round of rebirth by seeing through the illusion of one’s individuality.
 Ancient Chinese thinking had a more optimistic, humanistic, and earthy flavor to it…